Dalbergia melanoxylon

 The flowers are small, white, sweetly fragrant and held in branched clusters arising at nodules along the branches.
 They come into bloom at the start of the rainy season, coinciding with new leaf growth.
 They are soon followed by thin, papery seedpods up to 7 cm (2.8 in) long, turning grey at maturity, about six to eight months after flowering.

-It is a heavy wood, averaging out at around 1200 kg per cubic meter (75 lbs per cubic ft), and has high natural resistance to rot, decay and wood-boring insect.
-This classes it as a durable wood, suitable for all types of construction.
-However, the logs are small in diameter, yielding only a limited amount of small planks.
+Timber and lumber - It is a heavy wood, averaging around 1,200 kg per cubic metre (75 lb per cubic ft), which makes it durable and suitable for all types of construction.
 The heartwood is dark purple-brown with black streaks, contrasting strongly with the creamy-yellow sapwood.

-The almost black heartwood is highly prized in carving, general woodcraft and turnery, particularly for making high-quality musical instruments, including piano keys and woodwind instruments such as clarinets and flutes.
+Musical instruments - Particularly for making musical instruments, including piano keys and woodwind instruments such as clarinets and flutes.

-Bust carved from African blackwood
+Bust carved from African Blackwood

 Climate